Design Systems

 How should it work?

-I built detailed Axure prototypes to demonstrate complex interactions like typeahead search, accessible sliders with snap options, and sophisticated data selectors.
+I built detailed prototypes to demonstrate complex interactions like typeahead search, accessible sliders with snap options, and sophisticated data selectors.

 Example of Atlas-style common data selectors.